Thomas and Jane Rose and their family of four were the first free settler family to arrive in Australia on 16 January 1793. Rose Cottage

 The continuance of The Thomas and Jane Rose Society depends on attracting young and old to tell the history of Thomas and Jane, as the first free settler family to arrive on the Bellona and the importance of their arrival to the Colony.

 The aim of a Resource Centre, in keeping with the look of Rose Cottage, is to have facilities for our wonderful group of volunteers and a place where we are safely able to display gathered descendants photos and memorabilia.
 In time, with the help of donations, we would love to hold exhibitions where we can focus on a particular family line.

-As a NFP, we are reliant on fundraising ideas, donations and bequests.
+As an NFP, we are reliant on fundraising ideas, donations, and bequests.

 We are a registered charity and currently seeking DGR status through Treasury.

-To kick-start further funding we have established a Go Fund Me Page and encourage descendants and the general public, interested in Australian Heritage, to give to this wonderful cause to maintain and show to future generations.
+To kick-start further funding we have established a donation page and encourage descendants and the general public, interested in Australian Heritage, to give to this wonderful cause to maintain and show to future generations.

 If anyone would like to contribute "work in kind" to achieve stages of the Project that would be very gratefully accepted